IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 included in the merge build and the files will be included in the clone on the server (omeroreadwrite etc).

-I usually test out the contents of prodXX\_input\_bulk.txt and prodXX\_input.txt line by line in idr-testing so that they can be run as a whole in idr-next.
+The contents of prodXX\_input\_bulk.txt and prodXX\_input.txt  are usually tested out line by line in idr-testing so that they can be run as a whole in idr-next.
 To test line by line, copy each line to a new file and run the shell script on that file e.g. prod44\_input\_bulk\_idr0038A.txt.